sjbylo/aba/README.md

 ```

-## Using an existing registry

-This works as long as your existing registry credential files (pull secret and root CA) are placed at the correct location for aba to find them:
-  - mirror/deps/pull-secret-mirror.json   (pull secret file for your registry)
-  - mirror/deps/rootCA.pem                (root CA file for your registry)
-Then, manually add your mirror's pull secret to ~/.containers/auth.yaml and ~/.docker/auth.yaml.

 # Features that are not implemented yet

+- Make it easier to install Operators (ImageContentSourcePolicy and CatalogSource) once OpenShift has been installed.

+- Make it easier to integrate with vSphere.

+- Make it easier to install the Internal registry.

-- Specifying a different location to install Quay registry data.
+- Specifying a different location to store Quay registry data (images).

-- If you want to install some workers with different CPU/MEM sizes (which can be used to install cluster infra sub-systems, e.g. Ceph and/or ES etc - infra nodes), change the VM resources (CPU/RAM) as needed after OpenShift is installed.

 # Miscellaneous

+- If you want to install workers with different CPU/MEM sizes (which can be used to install cluster infra sub-systems, e.g. Ceph and/or ES etc - infra nodes), change the VM resources (CPU/RAM) as needed after OpenShift is installed.

-- Once a cluster config directory has been created (e.g. 'compact') and Agent-based configuration has been created, some changes can be made to the 'install-config.yaml' and 'agent-config.yaml' files if needed.
-Aba can be run again to create the ISO and the VMs etc.  Aba should see the changes and try to preserve and use them.
+- Once a cluster config directory has been created (e.g. 'compact') and Agent-based configuration has been created, some changes can be made to the 'install-config.yaml' and 'agent-config.yaml' files if needed. 'make' can be run again to re-create the ISO and the VMs etc.  Aba should see the changes and try to preserve and use them.
 Simple changes to the files, e.g. IP address changes and default route changes should work fine.
 Changes, like adding link bonding may break the command to parse and extract the config.
 The following is the script that is used to extract the cluster config from the agent-config yaml files.
-This must work.
+This script must work for the VMs to be created.

 ```
 cd compact